Fujitsu Lifebook: Models

 All series, including former series, are listed here; currently (2017) the Lifebook A series is being continued more for the cheaper private sector and the series E, P, S, T, U mostly more for the business sector.
 Fujitsu is traditionally strong in the touch screen and tablet area (in the Lifebook S, T, and U series).
 In addition, reference is also made to the Stylistic series.

 Lifebook A

 The A Series was launched in 2010 and initially consisted of the "all-round" models A530, AH530 and AH550, which are offered in different variants.
-Similarities were displays with 39.6 cm (15.6 inches) diagonal, false led backlighting and 1366 × 768 pixels (16:9 aspect ratio, with or without anti-glare protection), as well as the built-in Intel HM55 chipset and keyboards with a numeric keypad.
+Similarities were displays with 39.6 cm (15.6 inches) diagonal, false LED backlighting and 1366 × 768 pixels (16:9 aspect ratio, with or without anti-glare protection), as well as the built-in Intel HM55 chipset and keyboards with a numeric keypad.
 The devices are mainly equipped with mobile processors from the Intel Core i series offered.
-Even today (2017), the A series, for example with the models A555 and A557, are relatively inexpensive larger laptops (15.6 inches) that are offered as "all-rounders" or as private laptops.
+Even in 2017, the A series, for example with the models A555 and A557, were relatively inexpensive larger laptops (15.6 inches) that were offered as "all-rounders" or as private laptops.